 3. Add the eggs, 3 tablespoons melted butter, sour cream, buttermilk and sugar.
 Mix well.

-4. Add the vanilla extract, nuts, orange zest, marzipan, raisins, candied lemon peel pieces and gluten-free homemade stollen spice mix.
+4. Add the vanilla & almond extracts, nuts, orange zest, marzipan, drained raisins (leave the rum or Cointreau out), candied lemon pieces and homemade stollen spice mix.
 Mix well.

-5. With dusted-tapioca floured hands, transfer the stollen dough to a lined baking tray, moulding it into a long oval loaf approximately to 35 by 15 cm.
+5. With dusted-tapioca floured hands, transfer the stollen dough to a lined baking tray, moulding it into a long oblong loaf approximately to 35 by 15 cm.

 6. Bake for 40 minutes on the middle shelf.
 The stollen should appear golden after 40 minutes.

 7. Cover the stollen with some foil to prevent it from burning and lower the oven to 150°C/ 300°F. Bake for a further 15 minutes.